martishin/movie-search-service/README.md

 * UI will be available at https://localhost:5173/

 ## ⚙️ Features
-* User login using password or OAuth
+* User login with password or OAuth
 * Browsing a list of movies
 * Viewing information for an individual movie
 * Ability to like a movie and see a list of liked movies